Heritage Futures Research Centre

 Volunteering in Regional Australia

-This project examines the role of women, local communities and voluntary organizations in rural and regional Australia, focusing on the engagement and function of women's volunteer labour through key voluntary organizations such as the Red Cross and Country Women's Association.
+This project examines the role of women, local communities and voluntary organisations in rural and regional Australia, focusing on the engagement and function of women's volunteer labour through key voluntary organisations such as the Red Cross and Country Women's Association.
 The project is orchestrated by Melanie Oppenheimer, author of Volunteering: Why we can't survive without it (UNSW Press, 2008)

 HFRC has active and ongoing relationships with numerous community, business, industry, government, and professional organisations, including: